serenita-org/vero/docs/docs/introduction/risks.md

 By contrast, switching to —and back from—
 Vero is much easier.
-If you're already using a remote signer (Web3Signer), you can switch between your current validator client and Vero in just minutes.
+If you're already using a remote signer (e.g. Web3Signer), you can switch between your current validator client and Vero in just minutes.